badlydrawnrob/data-playground/head-first/sql/__notes__/07-multi-table-design/03-database-diagram.md

 ![You're going to need to constrain your child!](./img/parent-child.jpg)

 A constraint **only** allows you to add values that exist in the parent table.
-It's also called _referential integrity_, which helps you avoid breaking your table.
+It's also called _referential integrity_, which helps you avoid breaking your table, avoids "dead" data, keeping your database speedy.

 - The value you add into your _foreign key_ must already exist in your _primary key_